 Sometimes, late at night, I have really great ideas.
 Most of the time, I have pretty terrible ideas, but sometimes, they’re really, really great.
-Like these biscuits for example.
+Like these hamantaschen cookies for example!

 I was thinking of new and interesting variations on a hamantaschen theme, ahead of this year’s Purim celebrations.
 For some reason, thinking about the little ‘window’ of filling peeping out of the centre of a hamantasch reminded me of the circle of jam visible inside a jammy dodger.
 That was the moment inspiration struck!